Alfred Biliotti: Cretan Revolt of 1896–1898

 — Published in Punch magazine, 20 March 1897.
 (Note: Punch, 20 March 1897.
 The author earlier noted George I's disapproval of Biliotti's "overbearing" conduct.)

 The war between Greece and the Ottomans, largely fought in Thessaly and Epirus, ended with a Greek defeat in May.
 In December 1897, a joint British, French, Russian, Austro-Hungarian, German and Italian force occupied Crete; the following year, they appointed Prince George of Greece as High Commissioner of the newly-established, largely autonomous Cretan State, effectively ending Ottoman control of the island.
 Biliotti urged the swift formation of a new government, believing that the island's population would be impoverished beyond remedy if this were not done within a year.

 In April 1898, Austria-Hungary and Germany withdrew their troops; the governance of Crete was subsequently reorganised, with the admirals of the four remaining powers' naval contingents forming a council, and each nation administering a sector of the island.
 Biliotti wrote to Salisbury on 18 July, warning that this arrangement would not be adequate to maintain order: on 6 September, violence broke out once again, after the admirals, against Biliotti's advice, sent troops of the Highland Light Infantry to install Christian administrators as tax collectors in Candia.
 (Note: Biliotti had previously, albeit unsuccessfully, attempted to broker a compromise whereby the Muslim clerks would be replaced in their posts by a Christian, but would continue to be paid their wages.)
 The events that transpired were disputed in the aftermath; the British troops were confronted by a large and mostly unarmed crowd of Muslim civilians, fire was exchanged, fourteen British troops were killed and forty wounded, while most of the town was burned down; between 500 and 700 Christian civilians were killed, including Kalokairinos, and the warship HMS Hazard fired on the town to allow British troops to escape.
 The official Turkish account was that the British troops had fired shots and charged the crowd with bayonets, and that the Muslims had then returned home to gather weapons.
-Biliotti, however, was sent along with a large international contingent of troops to Candia, and confirmed the testimony of the British commander, Francis Maude Reid, that the first shot had been fired by a British solder who had been stabbed in the back.
+Biliotti, however, was sent along with a large international contingent of troops to Candia, and confirmed the testimony of the British commander, Francis Maude Reid, that the first shot had been fired by a British soldier who had been stabbed in the back.
 For most of the remainder of the year, Biliotti remained in Candia, largely berthed aboard HMS Camperdown.